New York State Route 35: Yorktown to Ridgefield

-Now running north of the New Croton Reservoir, NY 35 continues eastward along Woods Bridge Road, a four-lane reservoir road, soon crossing over.
+Now running north of the New Croton Reservoir, NY 35 continues eastward along Woods Bridge Road, soon crossing over.
 Upon crossing the New Croton, the route enters the town of Lewisboro.
-Still named Woods Bridge Road, NY 35 remains a two-lane road running along the southern side of the New Croton Reservoir.
+Still named Woods Bridge Road, NY 35 becomes a four-lane divided expressway running along the southern side of the New Croton Reservoir.
 A short distance after, the route crosses into the hamlet of Katonah, located within the town of Bedford.
-In Katonah, NY 35 proceeds southeast as a four-lane road, where the route changes names to Cross River Road as Woods Bridge forks off.
-After that, NY 35 enters exit 5 of I-684.
-After I-684, NY 35 continues east along Cross River Road as a four-lane boulevard, crossing north of a small New Croton branch.
+In Katonah, NY 35 proceeds southeast, where the route changes names to Cross River Road as Woods Bridge forks off.
+After that, NY 35 enters exit 6 of I-684.
+After I-684, NY 35 continues east along Cross River Road, crossing north of a small New Croton branch.
 As the branch disintegrates, the route enters an intersection with NY 22 (Goldens Bridge Road).

-After NY 22, NY 35 reduces to two lanes through Bedford, continuing east as Cross River Drive, entering the Cross River Reservoir.
-Running along the northern shore of the Cross River Reservoir, NY 35 becomes a two-lane residential road, continuing east through Bedford.
+After NY 22, NY 35 becomes a two-lane residential street in Bedford, continuing east along Cross River Road, entering the Cross River Reservoir.
+Running along the northern shore of the Cross River Reservoir, NY 35 continues east through Bedford.
 A short distance later, the route crosses back into Lewisboro, making a bend southeastward on Cross River Road.
 A short distance to the east, NY 35 intersects with NY 121 (Old Post Road).
 The two routes become concurrent, entering a rich neighborhood.
 After winding northeast, NY 121 forks north at an intersection with North Salem Road.
-NY 35 meanwhile continues east on Cross River Road, as a two-lane commercial road for a short distance.
+NY 35 meanwhile continues east on Cross River Road, as a two-lane commercial street for a short distance.
 Near Mark Mead Road, NY 35 crosses into a residential street.

 NY 35 bends northeast again through Lewisboro, making a gradual curve near Mead Street.
-The route becomes a two-lane road, running along the northern border of Lewisboro Town Park.
+The route becomes a two-lane residential street, running along the northern border of Lewisboro Town Park.
 After several more winds, the route intersects with the northern terminus of NY 124 (Spring Street South) and a fork from the mainline NY 124 a short distance later.
 After the forked portion, NY 35 bends southeast through Lewisboro, entering the large residential hamlet of South Salem.
 The route winds eastward for a distance, intersecting with the northern terminus of NY 123 (Smith Ridge Road).
 Just east of NY 123, NY 35 continues as Cross River Road until reaching the Connecticut state line.
-At this junction, NY 35 becomes CT 35 (South Salem Road), running east through Ridgefield.
+At this junction, NY 35 becomes Connecticut Route 35 (South Salem Road), running east through Ridgefield.